emmanuelh-dev/prexun-backend/docs/notes-api.md

 The Notes system allows you to create, read, update, and delete notes associated with students.
 Each note contains:
 - `id`: Unique identifier
 - `student_id`: Foreign key to the students table
+- `user_id`: Foreign key to the users table (automatically set from authenticated user)
 - `text`: The note content (text field)
 - `created_at`: Timestamp when the note was created
 - `updated_at`: Timestamp when the note was last updated